-Stream NBA playoffs for free with fuboTV
+Stream NBA playoffs with fuboTV

 fuboTV is a pretty strong option for streaming the NBA playoffs. fuboTV now offers ABC (in select markets), ESPN, and TNT.
 Only NBA TV is missing.
 You can catch almost every game of the NBA playoffs on fuboTV, and this service did very well in our fuboTV review.

 Sling doesn't currently carry ABC, but it still has enough NBA playoffs coverage to merit a mention here.
 Sling TV can get you a live stream of ESPN, ESPN2, TNT, and even NBA TV.
 You can check out our review of Sling TV to learn more, or sign up for a free trial to get started and see for yourself.

 ESPN, ABC, TNT, and NBA TV: YouTube TV has got it all.
 Google's skinny bundle service is arguably the best bet for basketball fans, particularly at this time of year.